What Is Chokinbako?

 Japanese as Habitual Savers

 But thanks to those hefty financial assets, which are used mainly for purchase of national bonds, Japan has avoided default on its debts and economic collapse.
-As of 2012, the combined debts of both national and regional governments rose to 940 trillion yen ($10.4 trillion), almost the double the amount of Japan’s GDP — situation considerably worse than Spain and Greece.
+As of 2021, the combined debts of both national and regional governments rose to 1,212 trillion yen ($11 trillion), more than double the amount of Japan’s GDP (about 500 trillion yen, or $5 trillion) --- situation considerably worse than Spain and Greece.

 Ishiyama thinks this national propensity to save money comes from ingrained Japanese traits diligence and conservation.
 “Mottainai” (wasteful), a term known even outside Japan as the attitude of avoiding excess waste, is a common denominator among Japanese people.
 This mentality might facilitate reducing excessive consumption and help toward savings.